-Board Policy 5031, Fiscal Management, indicates "District administration keeps the Governing Board current on the fiscal condition of the District as an integral part of policy and decision making."
+Board Policy 5031 ("Fiscal Management") indicates "District administration keeps the Governing Board current on the fiscal condition of the District as an integral part of policy and decision-making."
 The Governing Board plays a crucial role in fulfilling its ultimate responsibility in maintaining the fiscal integrity of the District by monitoring and/or participating directly in decisions related to District finances.
+(III.D.2-1)

-The Governing Board Agenda Master Planning Calendar outlines the reports the Governing Board will receive during any given fiscal year, noted by action or as information, in addition to topic-specific study sessions, such as facilities, budget, strategic directions accomplishments, etc.
+The Governing Board Agenda Master Planning Calendar outlines the reports - noted by action or as information - that the Board will receive during any given fiscal year, as well as study sessions on topics such as facilities, budget, and accomplishments toward strategic directions.

-On a regular basis, the Board reviews and/or approves the following reports in assessing the financial condition of the District.
+On a regular basis, the Board reviews and/or approves the following reports in assessing the financial condition of the District (IV.C.1-3, IV.C.5-7):

-- Budget transfers and adjustments.
-This report shares sources and uses of various District funds. - Community College Fiscal Services (CCFS)-311Q prior to submission to the state chancellor's office.
-This report reviews the unrestricted portion of the general fund and includes a four-year comparison of revenues and expenditures, as well as significant fiscal events for current and future reporting.
+Budget transfers and adjustments.
+This report shares sources and uses of various District funds.

-- Financial statements.
+- Community College Fiscal Services (CCFS)-311Q prior to submission to the California Community Colleges Chancellor's Office (CCCCO).
+This report reviews the unrestricted portion of the general fund and includes a four-year comparison of revenues and expenditures, as well as significant fiscal events for current and future reporting. - Financial statements.
 These reports show budget-to-actual revenue and expenditure data for all budgeted funds of the District. - Report on investments.
 This report gives details of the types and yields on investments owned by the District.

-The Governing Board also receives regular fiscal trends reports in which the status of spending in several areas, as well as enrollment information, is given.
+The Governing Board receives Quarterly Financial Statements in which the status of spending in several areas, as well as enrollment information, is given.
 Annually, the Governing Board participates in a study session focused only on the budget for the upcoming year.
-The session is inclusive in that it includes a report on the financial condition of the District in compliance with guidelines established by the state chancellor's office in the Sound Fiscal Management Checklist.
+This session is inclusive, in that it features a report on the financial condition of the District, in compliance with guidelines established by CCCCO in the Sound Fiscal Management Checklist."
+(IV.C.5-8, IV.C.5-9)

-The Governing Board is very serious about and takes an active role in ensuring educational quality overseeing legal matters and ensuring financial integrity.
+The Governing Board is very serious about and takes an active role in ensuring educational quality, overseeing legal matters, and ensuring financial integrity.
 A variety of actions taken by the Board demonstrate its commitment.
-The results of the meetings of the educational planning committee are presented to the Governing Board for review and discussion.
+The results of the meetings of the Educational Planning Committee are presented to the Governing Board for review and discussion.
 The Governing Board monitors the progress made and the development of student learning outcomes through annual progress reports presented by each college at Governing Board meetings.
-The Governing Board also annually reviews the findings of the Student Success Scorecard, recently replaced by the California Community Colleges Student Success Metrics, and discusses the findings for each college.
-The Governing Board ensures that systems are in place that guarantee members are aware of their role and participate accordingly by receiving and reviewing information and/or participating directly in final review and decisions regarding education quality, legal matters, and financial integrity.
+The Governing Board annually reviews the findings of the Student Success Scorecard, recently replaced by the CCCCO Student Success Metrics, and discusses the findings for each college.
+The Governing Board ensures that systems are in place to guarantee that members: are aware of their role; participate accordingly, by receiving and reviewing information; and/or participate directly in final review and decisions regarding educational quality, legal matters, and financial integrity.

 The Governing Board has based its annual goals and objectives on the strategic goals established by the District.
-Governing Board members rate the Governing Board's performance, as well as the performance of the chancellor, on goals that ensure the quality, integrity, and improvement of student learning and programs as set forth in the District Strategic Plan.
+Governing Board members rate their collective performance - as well as that of the Chancellor - on goals that ensure the quality, integrity, and improvement of student learning and programs, as set forth in the District Strategic Plan.
 Accountability measures have been established for each of the Governing Board's activities.

-The Governing Board is mindful of its responsibility to monitor its policies to ensure consistency between the mission and the actions taken on behalf of students and to ensure resources are available to support student achievement.
+The Governing Board is mindful of its responsibility to monitor its policies: to ensure consistency between the mission and actions taken on behalf of students; and to ensure that resources are available to support student achievement.